TurtleEngr/gitproj/test/dev-doc/enhancements/raw-pros-cons.md

 ### Cons

 * Files are versioned as a set.
-Will the user do it requently enough?
+Will the user do it frequently enough?

 * Requires ssh/rsync access